Ombudsman of the Republic of Croatia

 In 2014 the Office of the Ombudswoman opened its first regional offices, in the towns of Rijeka and Osijek.
 In 2015 another regional office began its work in the city of Split.

-As a commissioner of the Croatian Parliament responsible for the promotion and protection of human rights and freedoms and the performance of the mandates of the National Equality Body as well as the National Preventive Mechanism for the protection of persons deprived of their liberty, the Ombudswoman acts within her competences laid down by the Constitution of the Republic of Croatia, the Ombudsman Act, the Anti-discrimination Act and the Act on the National Preventive Mechanism.
+As a commissioner of the Croatian Parliament responsible for the promotion and protection of human rights and freedoms and the performance of the mandates of the National Equality Body as well as the National Preventive Mechanism for the protection of persons deprived of their liberty, the Ombudswoman acts within her competences laid down by the Constitution of the Republic of Croatia, the Ombudsman Act, the Anti-discrimination Act and the Act on the National Preventive Mechanism and the Act on Whistleblowers Protection.

 If she deems it necessary, she can issue recommendations, opinions, suggestions and warnings to the state bodies, bodies of local and regional self-government units and legal persons vested with public authority as well as to legal and natural persons, in line with the special law.
 She can request from them all the necessary information, data, explanations and other types of documentation and they are obliged to deliver the requested documentation and/or data within the legally set deadlines.

 Lora Vidović is the actual Ombudswoman of the Republic of Croatia.
-Grouped according to her mandates, the activities of the Ombudswoman include: Human Rights, discrimination, national preventive mechanism.
+Grouped according to her mandates, the activities of the Ombudswoman include: Human Rights, discrimination, national preventive mechanism and whistleblowers protection.

 National Preventive Mechanism